oddbird/oddsite/content/2018/12/10/channels-and-drf.rst

    PUT /api/foo/:id
    DELETE /api/foo/:id

-And the code like this:
+And the code is organized like this:

 .. code::